sinclairzx81/sidewinder/readme.md

 ## Overview

-Sidewinder is a strict and fully typed micro service framework developed for Node.
+Sidewinder is a strict and fully typed micro service framework built for Node and Browser environments.
 It is designed for architectures where many backend services need to communicate using a strict set of protocols as well as maintain a strict contractual agreement on how they should communicate.
-It provides this functionality by offering a runtime type system based on JSON schema.
-It uses these schemas to statically assert the correctness of Client Server interactions in TypeScript as well as to runtime assert data exchanged between systems over the wire.
+It is principally built for validated and type safe RPC over the network, but also provides a number of type safe packages that can be used for interacting with backend infrastructure in a type safe fashion.

 License MIT